pecknigel/trading-exchange-collaborative-learning/README.md

 We intend to put together Postman collections as things start coming together.

-For information on how to get an individual project set up and running on your local computer, see the README file for the index project.
-If there isn’t one, get involved and start by writing that.
+For information on how to get an individual project set up and running on your local computer, see the README file for the project.
+If there isn’t one, consider getting involved and starting by writing one or improving what’s there.

 ## Conclusion